gtsteffaniak/filebrowser/README.md

 </p>

 > [!WARNING]
 > There is no stable version yet.
-> Stable release is planned for later this year after the following have been added: 1) multiple sources support 2) initial onboarding page 3) official automated docs website
+> (planned for later this year after these are complete: multiple sources support, initial onboarding page, official automated docs website)

 FileBrowser Quantum is a fork of the file browser open-source project with the following changes: